KateMajzel/WisdomLink/README.md

-# WisdomLink
+### WisdomLink

-Watsonx assistant for intelligent enterprise knowledge management
+⚡Watsonx assistant for intelligent enterprise knowledge management

-An advanced Watsonx assistant that is revolutionizing the way large organizations manage knowledge.
+💻 An advanced Watsonx assistant that is revolutionizing the way large organizations manage knowledge.
 The Assistant serves as a central point of access to information, enabling employees to quickly and intuitively find the data, documents, procedures and answers to questions related to their work that they need.

+Conversational AI Hackathon with IBM watsonx Assistant.

+### 🛠  Tech Stack: IBM Watson

 ![1](https://github.com/user-attachments/assets/2054a562-62f5-4318-8287-70df8e7ad55f)